 Hodgkin lymphoma diagnosis

-If your GP suspects Hodgkin lymphoma, you will have a physical examination.
-The doctor will feel the lymph nodes in your neck, underarms and groin for signs of swelling, and feel your abdomen to check for swollen organs.
-The doctor will also organise a biopsy.
+If your GP suspects you have Hodgkin lymphoma, you will have a physical examination.
+They will feel the lymph nodes in your neck, underarms and groin for signs of swelling, and feel your abdomen for swollen organs.
+The doctor will also organise a biopsy and a blood test.

 Learn more about: